About the Program

-The Public Safety Officers’ Benefits (PSOB) Programs provide death and education benefits to survivors of fallen law enforcement officers, firefighters, and other first responders and disability benefits to officers catastrophically injured in the line of duty.
+The Public Safety Officers’ Benefits (PSOB) Program provides death and education benefits to survivors of fallen law enforcement officers, firefighters, and other first responders and disability benefits to officers catastrophically injured in the line of duty.
 Death benefits are provided in the form of a one-time financial payment to the eligible survivors of public safety officers whose deaths are the direct and proximate result of a traumatic injury sustained in the line of duty or certain eligible heart attacks or strokes.
-The amount of the PSOB benefit is $365,670 for eligible deaths and disabilities occurring on or after October 1, 2019.
+The amount of the PSOB benefit is $370,376 for eligible deaths and disabilities occurring on or after October 1, 2020.

 Public Safety Officers' Benefits Program and COVID-19

 Bureau of Justice Assistance, April 2020

 Bureau of Justice Assistance, September 2018